 - The phone system works with your hardware: Bring your own VoIP phones or use Nextiva’s high-quality devices.
 We can even walk you through resetting and configuring IP phones.

 - You get dedicated support: Get one-on-one onboarding and ongoing amazing service from industry experts.
-For a larger deployment, we offer professional services, too.
+For larger deployments, we also offer professional services.

-- The scalability is future-proof: Scale to thousands of users without replacing your phone system.
-You’ll always have softphone and hardphone flexibility.
+- The scalability is future-proof: Scale to thousands of users without needing to replace your phone system.
+You’ll always have the flexibility of both a softphone and hardphones.

 - You get advanced capabilities: Unlock enterprise-grade calling features to optimize your workflows.
 Easily set up a virtual call center for sales or support teams and keep everyone productive.

-Switching to Nextiva gives you the peace of mind that comes with choosing a trusted industry leader that has reliable infrastructure and offers stellar 24-7 support.
+Switching to Nextiva gives you the peace of mind that comes with choosing a trusted industry leader that has reliable infrastructure and offers stellar 24/7 support.
+Don’t let your phone system hold your business back.
+Upgrading to a platform like Nextiva provides you with the professional tools you need to keep your customers satisfied and help your business thrive.